 The Trap 48RA is a device that operates up to 48 relays and 16 audio outputs using received SNMP trap information.
 Currently there are two supported trap processing modes of operation.
 Granular mode allows the user to configure each relay to operate or release based on the enterprise, generic-trap, and specific-trap information of a SNMP v1 trap or the trap OID of a SNMP v2c trap.
 Each SNMP trap can also be defined by an optional variable binding.
 In Cisco-VMS mode, the unit will ignore each relay's SNMP trap configuration and will momentarily operate relays when it receives either a mediaStreamDeviceUnreachable, mediaStreamConnectionLoss, or mediaStreamConfigFailure VMS 6.3 SNMP Trap.
 A relay in Cisco-VMS mode will only operate if its description matches the VMS trap's mediaStreamName value.
 This telco-grade remote is housed in a durable aluminum chassis that will require the use of two standard rack units for mounting.Features of the Trap Relay...

-It's 4:33 PM on Tuesday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 6:19 AM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.